ruimmpires/homeFW/README.md

 * source="tcp:514" host="kali" "hosts_count" | timechart avg(hosts)

 **Connectivity to important hosts**
 * collects data via syslog.
 All home servers are sending these.
-The icmp echo delay is collected with the script hosts_count_nmap.sh.
+The icmp echo delay is collected with the script ping_script.sh.
 ```
 #!/bin/bash